Justin Fields Player Prop Bets for NFL Week 14 | Chicago vs. Green Bay 12/12/2021

 - The Bears have thrown the ball in 50.6% of their plays from scrimmage this year while staying on the ground 49.4% of the time.
 This offensive attack ranks 30th in the NFL in points scored.

-- Fields has thrown 23 passes in the red zone this season, 25.3% of his team's red zone plays.
+- Fields has attempted 23 of his 198 passes in the red zone, accounting for 25.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Fields' matchup with the Packers.